Use the Anqi CMS navigation list withincludetags to create an efficient and maintainable public navigation

 {% endnavList %}

-include: A tool to enhance the modularization and maintenance efficiency of templates
+include: A tool to improve the modularization and maintenance efficiency of templates

-includeThe appearance of tags completely solves this problem.
-It allows you to extract repeated template code snippets and save them as independent.htmlfiles (usually placed inpartial/Under a directory), then reference it at the required location using{% include "partial/header.html" %}this method.
+includeThe appearance of the tag completely solved this problem.
+It allows you to extract repeated template code snippets and save them as independent.htmlfiles (usually placedpartial/Under the directory, then pass through it where needed{% include "partial/header.html" %}Refer to it in this way.

 {% include "partial/header.html" %}